HelpYourNGO - -

 Trustees/Directors/Managing Committee: : Mr. Prem Yadav - Advisor, Mr. Rajesh Thokale - Trustee, Ms. Meera Tendolkar - Trustee, Mr. Smitin Brid - Trustee

+Pratham Infotech Foundation (PIF) aims to bridge the digital divide by facilitating the adoption of IT in education and equipping disadvantaged youth with skills & tools that the new global economy demands.
 Affiliated with Pratham, an NGO that works to provide quality education to the underprivileged children of India, PIF runs IT based training, educational and community capacity building programs in underserved schools and communities.
-PIF is committed to ensuring e-education for all.
+It is committed to ensuring e-education for all.

-• E-School: This program is an aim to incorporate digital education technology into the traditional school curriculum through a hybrid model to promote Digital India.
+The E-School program aims to incorporate digital education technology into the traditional school curriculum through a hybrid model to promote Digital India.
 This concept uses audio and visual means for E-learning.
+These supplementary learning aids create a more captivating, informative, and personalized learning experience, simplifying the understanding of new or complex concepts, fostering learning competencies, and making early childhood education more enjoyable.

-• India Digital Inclusion Program (IDI Program): Youth with limited education and from economically disadvantaged backgrounds are covered by this program.
-The aim is to help them develop IT skills, improve interpersonal skills and gain professional development exposure.
+India Digital Inclusion Program (IDI): Youth between the age groups of 14-30 years with limited education and from economically disadvantaged backgrounds are covered with an aim to help them develop IT skills, improve interpersonal skills and gain professional development exposure.
 This impacts their ability to jumpstart careers in various sectors and find desired job opportunities.
 All centers have placement cells, ensuring adequate interview opportunities through placement agencies.
-Trainers are provided 2-3 days refresher courses every quarter.
-It is not uncommon for successful candidates of the IDI program to become PIF trainers in their communities.
+The youth are also introduced to various online platforms like banking, shopping and paying utility bills, they are encouraged to use IT as one of the sources to enhance their knowledge base.

 Income